Truck Accident Attorney

 Common Causes of Trucking Accidents in California

 Truck drivers work long hours and have to meet rigorous and often unrealistic deadlines.
 As a result, truck driver fatigue is one of the main reasons for truck accidents.
 Fatigue can severely impair the judgment of the truck driver.
-In one survey, almost 20 percent of truckers admitted to falling asleep at the wheel at least once in the previous three-month period.
-The Department of Transportation believes fatigue causes 13 percent of all tracking accidents.
+In a CDC survey, 24% of drivers said they “‘often’ continued to drive despite fatigue…”

 Federal regulations prohibit a big-rig driver from driving more than 11 hours per day, and the regulations require eight hours off for every 10 hours of driving.
 Regulations for a truck driver’s maximum work week dropped from 82 to 70 hours in a week, and also call for a mandatory 34-hour break after a driver attains their weekly maximum.
 Unfortunately, many drivers violate these regulations.
 The National Highway Transportation Safety Association reports that driver fatigue is responsible for more than 30 percent of all truck accidents.